 Step 2: Set Up Your Multisig Wallet

-• Create a new wallet: Follow the wallet’s onboarding process to create a new wallet.
+- Create a new wallet: Follow the wallet’s onboarding process.

-• Choose multisig settings: During setup, configure the MultiSig parameters by specifying the total number of keys (e.g., 3 keys) and defining the required number of signatures to authorize a transaction (e.g., 2-of-3).
+- Choose multisig settings: During setup, configure the MultiSig parameters by specifying the total number of keys (e.g., 3) and the required number of signatures to authorize a transaction (e.g., 2-of-3).

 Step 3: Generate and Distribute Keys

 The wallet will generate multiple public-private key pairs.
-Make sure to safely distribute the private keys to trusted participants or store them securely across different locations/devices.
+Safely distribute private keys to trusted participants or securely store them across multiple locations/devices.

 Step 4: Backup Wallet Information

-• Save the recovery phrase or seed phrase provided during setup in a secure and offline location.
+- Save the recovery phrase (seed phrase) provided during setup in a secure, offline location.

 Need to Recover a Block.io Wallet?